shr3yu/Waterhacks/README.md

 This is how our main page will look like, we will be adding more layers to it and more components, but for now I just have a ROUGH page.
 (Go to file for more info).

 3. index.js
-Handling API requests, connecting to mangoDB server (give ur IP adress so you can access as well)
+Handling API requests, connecting to mangoDB server (give ur IP adress so you can access as well)!